n3phtys/ng-cervisia/README.md

-# NgCervisia
+# NgCervisia (Cervisia 6 Frontend)

 ## Docker Container und AVH Deployment

-Client und Server werden nach jedem CI-Push als Docker-Container gebaut und auf Dockerhub gepushed:
+Client and Server will be build as a fresh Docker container on every CI-Push.
+The result is available on docker-hub:

 https://hub.docker.com/r/n3phtys/cervisia-container/

-Das Deployment wird über ein Compose-File geregelt, siehe:
+The actual deployment is using its own compose-setup which combines that container with given environment variables and preloaded values:

 https://github.com/n3phtys/cervisia-compose

-## How to get starting
+## How to get started

 ### Prerequisites
 * Operating system with a user that has a home directory, called ${HOME}